Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 The Frisian Sea, that lies between us and the Scots (Historia brittonum of Nennius, eighth/ninth century AD).

-It was not only the Frisians who emerged in this region at the end of the Migration Period.
-Also the Salian Franks, mentioned already, entered history.
-More inland south of Frisia, pagus Hamaland in current province Gelderland, was the cradle of the Merovingian empire.
-From here the Franks expanded south to present-day Belgium laying there the foundation of Francia and France.
-Do not tell the French, they are of Dutch decent!
+It was not only the Frisians who emerged in this region at the close of the Migration Period.
+The Salian Franks—already mentioned—also stepped onto the stage of history.
+Further inland, south of Frisia, the area known as pagus Hamaland (in what is now part of the province of Gelderland) served as the cradle of the Merovingian Empire.
+From there, the Franks expanded southward into present-day Belgium, laying the foundations for what would become Francia — and eventually France.
+But do not tell the French: their roots are, in fact, Dutch!

 3. The Freswæle at Finnsburh

-Where was the fuss all about in the hall of young King Finn almost 1,600 years ago?
-Was it an ordinary power struggle?
-Was it just the usual treacherous family-in-law?
-Was it a tragic love story?
-Or was it the famous Hengest, founder of the Kentish royal dynasty, the Oiscingas, who had bigger plans for himself?
+What was all the fuss about in the hall of the young King Finn nearly 1,600 years ago?
+Was it a routine power struggle?
+A case of the usual treacherous in-laws?
+A tragic love story?
+Or was it the ambitious Hengest—later founder of the Kentish royal dynasty, the Oiscingas—who had far greater plans for himself?

 The above is based on the texts of the epic poem Beowulf, the Fragment, and on the research of Tolkien and Bliss.
 We avoided naming too many names of warriors, etc., because it would become very confusing.

-According to Tolkien, King Finn and Prince Hnaef were caught up in the circumstances of an internal Jutish feud.
-The Finnsburh Episode took place in a time when the Danes gained control over the entire Danish archipelago, including Jutland.
+According to Tolkien, King Finn and Prince Hnaef were entangled in the fallout of an internal Jutish feud.
+The Finnsburh Episode occurred during a period when the Danes had taken control of the entire Danish archipelago, including Jutland.
 The Jutes had lost their kingdom for good.
-It explains why the conquered Jutes were called the half-Danes, almost rudely implying they were lesser Danes (Pollington 2023).
+This political reality helps explain why the conquered Jutes were dismissively referred to as 'half-Danes'—a label that almost insultingly implied they were lesser Danes (Pollington 2023).
 These were the Jutes who sided with Hnaef at Finnsburh.
-Other Jutes had fled from the Danes and lived in exile.
-They had moved west to the coastal lands of the Frisians.
-These Jutes, who had aligned themselves with King Finn in the story, were the so-called free Jutes.
-Probably, the half-Danes and the free Jutes in exile "hated each other's guts" (Shippey 2022, Pollington 2023).

-But, if you don't like politics, it can still be a tragic love story, between Queen Hildeburh and King Finn.
+But, if you do not like politics, it can still be a tragic love story, between Queen Hildeburh and King Finn.
 It is up to you!

-Became curious and want to read it yourself?
-Please find further below the two original texts of the Fragment and of the Finnsburh Episode of the epic poem Beowulf together with an English translation.
+Curious to explore the story yourself?
+Below, the reader will find the original texts of both the Finnsburh Fragment and the Finnsburh Episode from the epic poem Beowulf, accompanied by an English translation.

-Note 1 - Intriguingly, in the Free State of Bavaria, in the southeast of Germany, the events of the fight at the Finnsburh are also being remembered.
-Here, for many generations, a noble family named its children after Hnaef and Hoc, who were main characters of the battle (Hammer 2005, Sheppey 2022).
+Note 1 — Intriguingly, in the Free State of Bavaria, in south-eastern Germany, the events of the battle at Finnsburh are still remembered.
+For many generations, a noble family there has honoured the legacy by naming their children after Hnaef and Hoc, two central figures in the conflict (Hammer 2005, Shippey 2022).

 Note 4 — In the epic poem Beowulf, Prince Hnaef and the son of King Finn are cremated on a pyre.
 This was probably an exceptional practice in the flat, treeless salt marshes of Frisia.
 If you want to learn more about the burial practices of the sea people in the terp region during this era, read our blog post How to bury your mother-in-law.